Morse Quasiflats II: Quasiflats in metric spaces

-\begin{proof} Choose a thickening $\bar X$ as in Lemma \ref{lem_quasiflat_to_bilipschitzflat} and denote by $\bar D\subset \bar X$ the bilipschitz disc close to $D$.
+\begin{proof} Choose a thickening $\bar X$ as in Lemma \ref{lem_quasiflat_to_bilipschitzflat} and denote by $\bar D\subset \bar X$ the image of the bilipschitz disk $\varphi$ close to $D$.
 By McShane's extension lemma we obtain a Lipschitz retraction $\pi':\bar X\to \bar D$ where the Lipschitz constant is controlled by $L,A,n$.
 Composing with the natural projection $\pi'':\bar X\to X$ we obtain the required map since $D$ is at distance $\leq L$ from $\bar D$. \end{proof}